How to sell art

 It's a good idea to open up the studio on an RSVP basis.

-By asking people to confirm in advance that they'd like to view your studio, you can arrange for different people to attend at different parts of the day.
+By asking people to confirm in advance that they'd like to view your studio, you can arrange for them to attend at different parts of the day.
 This way, you'd be able to chat properly with each visitor, hopefully increasing your chances of fully engaging with a buyer and selling your art.

 At an open studio event, we'd recommend displaying a mix of finished works that are available for sale, as well as some works in progress.